-- 1. everyone has a right to meaningful, secure paid employment - 2. workplaces must be inclusive and free from discrimination and harassment - 3. job insecurity, unemployment and underemployment further entrench inequality in our society - 4. there must be equal pay for equal work, regardless of attributes informed by the ACT Discrimination Act 19912 - 5. all people who undertake work are entitled to the same workplace rights, including migrant workers, temporary workers, independent contractors, gig economy workers and unwaged workers, such as volunteers - 6. free, independent and democratic unions are an essential pillar of a civil society - 7. there must be a fair and equitable industrial relations system for all workers to protect the interests of working people from the disproportionate power of employers - 8. the right to be a member of a union and/or to collectively bargain, collectively withhold labour and collectively organise in the workplace is essential to achieving a sustainable and democratic future - 9. there must be accessible, independent systems for workplace dispute resolution, including conciliation and arbitration before an independent tribunal - 10. workplace laws should provide better work-life balance, with people having more control over their working arrangements and rights to flexible working practices - 11. as technology and more efficient work practices reduce the need for specific types of labour, it is necessary for our society to examine ways of sharing paid work on a more equitable basis and to explore new opportunities for work and community ventures - 12. physical and mental workplace health and safety should underlie all other aspects of work, and workers' compensation schemes should be accessible and fairly applied to all workers, regardless of their industry - 13. workers and their representatives are entitled to democratic participation in decisions about the future direction and development of the organisations for which they work - 14. the objectives of profitability and efficiency should not override economic, social and ecological objectives - 15. unpaid domestic work, caring work, volunteer and community work should be recognised and valued the same as other forms of paid work
+- 1. everyone has a right to meaningful and secure paid employment - 2. workplaces must be inclusive, safe, and free from discrimination and harassment - 3. job insecurity, unemployment and underemployment systemically entrench inequality in our society - 4. all workers should receive fair and equitable pay, conditions and protections at work, irrespective of how their employment agreements are structured, and in a manner which respects their human rights - 5. the growing gap between the lowest-paid and highest-paid workers is detrimental to the long-term wellbeing of the workforce and economic outcomes - 6. free, independent, well-resourced and democratic unions are an essential pillar of a civil society - 7. the right to be a union member, collectively bargain, collectively withhold labour and collectively organise in the workplace is essential to achieving a sustainable and democratic future - 8. unions should be strong, vibrant and unencumbered by unreasonable regulation and outside interference in their right to organise working people and campaign for a better future - 9. unions are their membership, and it is up to members to decide how their union functions - 10. workers and their representatives are entitled to democratic participation in decisions about the future direction and development of the organisations for which they work - 11. there must be a fair and equitable industrial relations system for all workers to protect the interests of working people from the disproportionate power of employers - 12. there must be accessible, independent systems for workplace dispute resolution, including conciliation and arbitration before an independent tribunal - 13. workplace laws should provide better work-life balance, with people having more control over their working arrangements and rights to flexible working practices - 14. as technology and more efficient work practices reduce the need for specific types of labour, it is necessary for our society to examine ways of sharing paid work on a more equitable basis and to explore new opportunities for work and community ventures

+- 15. physical and mental workplace health and safety should underlie all other aspects of work, and workers' compensation schemes should be accessible and fairly applied to all workers, regardless of their industry - 16. the objectives of profitability and efficiency should not override economic, social and ecological objectives - 17. unpaid domestic work, caring work, volunteer and community work should be recognised and valued the same as forms of paid work - 18. climate change is already threatening the occupational health and safety of workers, and government and other employers must manage and mitigate the risk to workers from climate change - 19. wage theft is a crime and its victims most frequently come from the marginalised and disadvantaged communities who should be supported by government to secure justice..